Ajaykumarjogani/Instahyre_Job_Analytics_2/README.md

 The data extraction phase involves obtaining job posting data from Instahyre's website.
 This process is crucial for gathering raw data that will be later cleaned, processed, and analyzed.
 <br>
 ### 🗒️Web Scraping
-We gathered data by automating web scraping with Python's Selenium library.
-Our target was to scrape data like "job_id," "company_id," "location," "designation," "name," "estab_year," "employees_count," "involvement," "skills," and "hr_name" from the Instahyre website.
-This process was simplified by utilizing a custom Selenium script tailored for this specific task.
+- Employed Python's Selenium library to automate web scraping, streamlining the data collection process for enhanced efficiency.
+- Focused on extracting key job-related attributes including "job_id," "company_id," "location," "designation," and company details such as "name," "estab_year," and "employees_count."
+- Gathered additional information regarding job involvement, required skills, and HR contact details to provide a comprehensive dataset for analysis.
+- Implemented a custom Selenium script, finely tuned to extract the desired data from the Instahyre website, ensuring accuracy and specificity in the scraping process.
 **Reference Files:**
 - **[`Extraction_Code.ipynb`](Extraction/Extraction%20Code.ipynb)**: Python script for web scraping job posting data and LinkedIn information.
 ### 🗒️Data Preparation